zhkl0228/impersonator/README.md

 # impersonator

 `impersonator` can
-impersonate browsers' TLS/JA3 fingerprints.
+impersonate browsers' TLS/JA3 and HTTP/2 fingerprints.
 If you are blocked by some website for no obvious reason, you can give `impersonator` a try.

 ## Features